andrewburry/LowPolyfy/README.md

 LowPolyfy is an application which creates low-poly approximations of video footage using Delaunay tetrahedralization.

 For this research project, I will do two thing:
-1) Create a framework which can create low-poly approximations based on a point-placement algorithm
+1) Design a framework which can create low-poly approximations based on a specified point-placement algorithm
-2) Investigate point placement algorithms
+2) Investigate and design several point placement modules.

 ## Installation:
 1. Clone the repository